Managing organization members

 Graph Adminrole is that

-Billing Managers cannot see or manage graphs in their organizations, but they can:
+Billing Manager role can't see or manage graphs in their organizations, but they can:

 - Remove members from the organization